flipcoder/game-off-2016/README.md

 Run around the computer store with WASD and the mouse, hacking computers with left click.
-If anyone working at the store sees you, you lose.
+If anyone working at the store sees you hack, you lose.

 ## Credits